kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-04-18-apps-tools-services.md

 ### Pinterest 📱🌐

-Pinterest is my preferred tool for inspiration, usually on the iPad.
+[Pinterest](https://www.pinterest.com/) is my preferred tool for inspiration, usually on the iPad.
 I have nearly [250 public boards](https://www.pinterest.com/kogakure/boards/) for everything that inspires me.
 The browsing experience is fantastic and the collection and curation of content are as easy as it gets.
 Pinterest has powerful tools to recognise parts of an image and search for photos showing that thing.
 This way it’s possible to identify nearly everything (brand, landmark, person).

 ### Bēhance📱🌐

-Bēhance is the second platform I regularly browse for inspiration.
+[Bēhance](https://www.behance.net/) is the second platform I regularly browse for inspiration.
 The portfolios of artists and designers are of very high quality and it’s possible to remember interesting pieces on boards.
 You can also follow your favourite artists.

 ### Instagram 📱

-I don’t like Instagram very much, because the browsing experience is crappy and you can only use it on the phone.
+I don’t like [Instagram](https://www.behance.net/) too much, because the browsing experience is crappy and you can only use it on the phone.
 No iPad app, only a limited web app.
 But it’s still a nice app to publish some photos from time to time and follow friends and family.

 ## Development